gokulnair2001/KeychainManager/README.md

 #### 🗳 Sharable Initiliser
 * Keychain Manger allowes developers to share the keychain values to other apps also synchronise with iCloud.
 * Such initilisations are best used when you need to share Keychain values among apps.
-* ***Eg: A same app runningon two different devices with same iCloudID & To share data between Different apps running on same or different device***
+* ***Eg: A same app running on two different devices with same iCloudID & To share data between Different apps running on same or different device***

 ```swift
 let KCM = KeychainManager(accessGroup: "TeamID.KeychainGroupID", synchronizable: true)